-The EU has presented its new Customs Union Action Plan: SMARTER, MORE INNOVATIVE and MORE EFFICIENT.
+The EU has a Customs Union Action Plan: SMARTER, MORE INNOVATIVE and MORE EFFICIENT.
 Here are the key highlights that businesses need to know about in a nutshell.

 There are 17 measures to make EU customs (1) smarter, (2) more innovative and more (3) efficient over the next four years.

 It aims to protect EU revenues and the security, health and prosperity of EU citizens and businesses.

 Top 10 Key Measures and operator should know about:

 In October, there will be a proposal for the ‘Single Window initiative' for customs, a digital environment to allow businesses to complete border formalities in one single portal.
 The Single Window means that, for example, an importer of agricultural products will no longer have to lodge separate customs and phyto-sanitary declarations.

 Plans to monitor and explore possible improvements to the EU Authorised Economic Operator (AEO) programme, which allows customs compliant traders to benefit from a range of simplifications of customs formalities: "We want to prevent abuse of the programme while encouraging its take-up".

 Common system of customs sanctions.
 The absence of a common system of infringements and sanctions creates legal uncertainty for businesses and possible competitive distortions in the Internal Market.
 It means in particular vulnerabilities in revenue collection and weaknesses in enforcing policies.
 The Commission will propose another approach to this subject.